Vivek-04022001/documentation/plone.app.dexterity/advanced/permissions.md

 ## Performing permission checks in code

-It is sometimes necessary to check permissions explicitly in code, for example, in a view.
+It's sometimes necessary to check permissions explicitly in code, for example, in a view.
 A permission check always checks a permission on a context object, since permissions can change with workflow.

 ```{note}